wardcanyon/localarena/README.md

 after reading through the "Limitations" section below.
 Please **do not** ask BGA staff for support for LocalArena.

-### Developing LocalArena
+### Building and running LocalArena

 LocalArena is written in TypeScript and type-annotated PHP.

-TODO: Add instructions on local machine setup necessary to get the `grunt` build to work.
+You will need to have Node installed to build LocalArena; this part of the project is not yet Dockerized.
+The author is using v20.11.0.

+Run `npm install` to install Node packages, and then `grunt` to build LocalArena.
+Once the `grunt` build succeeds, you are ready to build and run Docker images.

 ### Writing integration tests for a game